Last updated: June 7, 2026

 - Beech Grove School.

 - Browder Switch School.
-Name suggests a rail-flag-stop location; the community association is not confirmed in available sources.
+Name suggests a rail-flag-stop location.

 - Brown Hollow School.